 Keep in mind, darker blues and browns tend to read as more formal while brighter colors can be for going out, dinner parties or weekends.
-To wrap up, here are two common questions on combining blue suits with shoes successfully:
+To wrap up, here are two common questions on combining blue dress pants with brown shoes successfully:

 What Shoes Do I Wear With a Navy Suit?

 Navy is the most formal of the blues and can often replace black except for in the most formal of situations.
 Navy has a natural classical formality and evokes tradition and trustworthiness.
 If you already have a black suit, it’s a solid next buy and is flattering to most skin tones.

 But what shoes match a navy suit?
-Combining a navy suit with brown shoes is a no brainer — black shoes and a navy suit can look jarring together, similar but not quite the same.
+Combining navy blue slacks with brown shoes is a no brainer — black shoes and a navy suit can look jarring together, similar but not quite the same.
 Navy shoes with a navy suit is a bit too matchy (and who really wants navy shoes?).
 Brown shoes perfectly compliment a navy suit without looking overdone.

-Keep in mind, since the navy is formal, aim for a formal shoe type such as an Oxford and formal tone of brown such as a chestnut.
+Keep in mind, since the navy is formal, aim for a formal shoe type such as an Oxford and formal tone of brown such as a chestnut brown shoes.
 This should have you looking polished and ready for the office or an evening out.

 Can I Wear Black Shoes with a Blue Suit?